How to Delete Multiple Emails in Gmail

 Now, click the Trash icon to delete all of the selected messages.
 As before, these messages will be moved to your Trash folder and they won't be permanently deleted until you empty your Trash.

 To empty your Trash, click "Empty trash now" at the top of the page and then click ‘’OK’’ in the confirmation pop-up window.
 All of the messages in your Trash folder will be permanently deleted, and your inbox is looking lighter than it has been in years.
+You now know how to delete all your Gmail emails at once.

 Make sure to regularly delete and archive emails as they pop up to keep your inbox as fresh as can be.
 If you’re receiving unwanted emails from a certain sender, you may want to block them outright.